e2b-dev/E2B/README.md

 ```
 yarn dev
 ```
-Then open the page on `http://localhost:3000` and sign in with the testign credentials:
+Then open the page on [http://localhost:3000](http://localhost:3000) and sign in with the testing credentials:

 **Email**